From Valentine to Valen-TIME

 The Date Claimer

 For years, organising a night out together with a travelling husband seemed like an impossibility.
-So we have begun a practice of ‘date claiming’.
+So, we have begun a practice of ‘date claiming’.
 Anytime one of us has a mundane chore to do like picking up one of the kids after a dance, we make it a ‘date’.
 We have ‘drop-off a kid’ dates, ‘fill up the car’ dates, even ‘weeding the lawn’ dates.
-Rather than the typical ‘divide and conquer’ strategy that many busy couples adopt, we consciously choose to join each other in our individual chores whenever we can.- Jen & Marco
+Rather than the typical ‘divide and conquer’ strategy that many busy couples adopt, we consciously choose to join each other in our individual chores whenever we can.

 Quantity first, then quality

-Once you have established that sense of trust and connection through a staple diet of low-intensity, quantity-time, you can start to make your quality-time really effective.
+Once we have established that sense of trust and connection through a staple diet of low-intensity, quantity-time, we can start to make our quality-time really effective.
 One powerful and targeted way to do this is through a couples’ retreat or relationship education course.
 Try the Marriage Kit; an online course designed to help make your relationship more joyful, more life-affirming and more satisfying for you both.

 And the benefits last way beyond the course itself.
 It truly is a gift to your relationship that keeps on giving!

-So this year, make Valentine’s Day, last all year long – make a choice to spend more time together.
+This year, make St Valentine’s Day, last all year long – make a choice to spend more time together.